-By 1998 John Kirby had set up a further four centres in the UK which were helping people to escape the hell hole of poverty.
-All the centres are operated through local churches and using them as a partner together with people who have been trained as debt counsellors, the charity started to make inroads into tackling debt amongst some of the poorest people in the country.
+By 1998 John Kirby had set up a further four centres in the UK which were helping people to escape the hell-hole of poverty.
+All the centres are operated through local churches.
+Using them as a partner together with people who have been trained as debt counsellors, the charity started to make inroads into tackling debt amongst some of the poorest people in the country.

-The charity is fully aware that not everyone who is in debt is at fault and no one who seeks its help is made to feel belittled because they have financial problems.
+The charity is fully aware that not everyone who is in debt is at fault.
+No one who seeks its help is made to feel belittled because they have financial problems.

 Free Debt Counselling

 Whilst it is very easy to slip into debt, getting out of it poses a huge problem and most people do not know where to begin.
 This is when a skilled debt counsellor can help.
 Debts that have spiralled out of control can and do have a huge impact on personal lives.
 There is a constant feeling of anxiety and powerlessness as well as shame and worry about what the future holds.

 Relationships, work and mental health can all be at risk when debts have got a hold in your life.
 This is one of the reasons why Christians Against Poverty provides counselling as well.
 They provide it in addition to helping families to deal with letters from creditors when negotiation is required.